Llunatics/dotfiles/README.md

 ## Notes
-- These dotfiles are constantly evolving as I tweak my setup.
+- Based on End-4 dots with personal tweak, and constantly evolving as i tweak my setup.
 - Designed for use on Arch Linux with Hyprland.

 ---